NSW Premier's Sporting Challenge FAQs

 For more information on the PSC participation and staff grants, please visit the the Grants and funding page.

-Schools are not required to formally apply for a PSC participation and/or staff grant.
-Prompt completion of the registration process, including the upload/submission of student and/or staff names into the PSC Tracker, will guarantee the school receives grant funding.
+Schools are not required to formally apply for a PSC participation grant.
+Prompt completion of the registration process, including the upload/submission of student and/or staff names into the PSC Tracker, before the Friday 28 May cut-off, will guarantee the school receives grant funding.

-Facilitators and Principals will receive a letter via email from the PSC team advising that the school's PSC grant money has been processed.
-The letter will detail the breakdown of the funds based on student and/or staff numbers, suggestions for expenditure of the funds as well as how to view the funds in SAP.
+Facilitators and Principals will receive a formal letter via email from the PSC team advising that the school's PSC grant money has been processed.
+The letter will detail the breakdown of the funds based on student and/or staff numbers as well as suggestions for expenditure of the funds and how to view the funds in SAP.

-The PSC Facilitator and Principal will receive a letter via email from the PSC detailing the school's PSC grant.
-The overall grant total may be composed of both the participation and staff grants.
+The PSC Facilitator and Principal will receive a formal letter via email from the PSC detailing the school's PSC grant.
+The overall grant total will be composed of both the student participation and staff grants.
 Schools who only enter students will only receive the PSC participation grant.

 For more information on the PSC participation and staff grant, please view our resources page.